-(2) that the suspension or cancellation of the Importer-Exporter Code Number is likely to lead to non-fulfilment of any obligation by India under any international agreement;
+(2) That the suspension or cancellation of the Importer- Exporter Code Number is likely to lead to non-fulfillment of any obligation by India under any international agreement;

 (2) The special licence granted to any person under sub-rule (1) shall be non-transferable.

 A person may make an application for the grant of a licence to import or export goods in accordance with the provisions of the policy or an order made under section 3.

 (1) Every application for a licence to import shall be accompanied by the fee specified in the Schedule.

 (2) The mode of deposit of fee shall be as specified in the Schedule.

 (3) No fee shall be payable in respect of any application made by:

 (a) The Central Government, a State Government, a State Government or any department or any office of the Government;

 (b) Any local authority for the bona fide import of goods required by it for official use;